mrbungle64/ioBroker.ecovacs-deebot/README.md

 ## Disclaimer

-I am in no way affiliated with ECOVACS.
+I am in no way affiliated with Ecovacs Robotics Co., Ltd. or yeedi Technology Limited.

 ## License

 MIT License

-Copyright (c) 2022 Sascha Hölzel <mrb1232@posteo.de>
+Copyright (c) 2023 Sascha Hölzel <mrb1232@posteo.de>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal